openstack-archive/fuel-docs/pages/monitoring-guide/monitoring-activities-details/glance.rst

      - diag

    * - API errors
-     - Logs
+     - Logs or HAProxy:

-       All entries with HTTP 500 error code.
+       All HTTP 500 error code.

        Examples of a log entry containing a failed image upload error: